pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/cross-union.md

 are called *union pipeline or input* and *cross pipeline or input*.

-If you are familiar with [Set theory](https://en.wikipedia.org/wiki/Set_theory), you can think of union as a *disjoint union binary operator* and of cross as a *cartesian product binary operator*.
+If you are familiar with [Set theory](https://en.wikipedia.org/wiki/Set_theory), you can think of union as a *disjoint union binary operator* and cross as a *cartesian product binary operator*.
 However, if you are unfamiliar with these concepts, it is still easy to understand how cross and union work in Pachyderm.

-This section describes how to use `cross` and `union` pipelines and how you can optimize your code when you work with them.
+This section describes how to use `cross` and `union` in your pipelines and how you can optimize your code when you work with them.

 ## Union Input